-I was amazed the first time I made these chocolate pecan bars.
+I was amazed the first time I had a go at this chocolate pecan bars recipe.
 You can prepare them in minutes using whatever odds and ends of chocolate and nuts you happen to have, and you don’t even need a bowl.
 Magic!

 I think I’ve mentioned (probably more than once) that I’ve had to learn how to do everything one-handed since my son was born, as he will very seldom let me put him down!

 Now I must admit I didn’t have to resort to making these bars one-handed (Grandma to the rescue), but I truly believe you could do that if you wanted to.

 They’re that quick and easy.